-New Yorker: Ex-model details Trump system for covering up affairs
+New Yorker: Ex-Playmate alleges Trump system for covering up affairs

 The story's publication comes after Trump's personal attorney, Michael Cohen, said he paid $130,000 to Stephanie Clifford, a porn star who goes by the name Stormy Daniels, ahead of the 2016 election.
 Clifford allegedly had a sexual encounter with the President before his time in office, though Cohen said Trump "vehemently denies" any encounter between the two.

+Like McDougal, Clifford was barred from telling her story but because she signed a non-disclosure agreement.
+A manager for Clifford has claimed the agreement is no longer valid because of Cohen's disclosure about the payment.

-Daniels' attorney, Keith Davidson, was also retained by McDougal to negotiate her deal with AMI, though he no longer represents McDougal.
+Clifford's attorney, Keith Davidson, was also retained by McDougal to negotiate her deal with AMI, though he no longer represents McDougal.

+Trump has previously faced accusations of having several extramarital affairs before he was elected President.
+He has also been accused by at least 15 women of a wide range of sexual misconduct accusations, including sexual assault, sexual harassment and lewd behavior.
+Trump has denied the allegations and at one point threatened to sue his accusers, though he has yet to do so.